dusk-network/dusk-blockchain/pkg/core/database/README.md

 ```

-Supported features:
+### Additional features

+Additional features to be provided by a Driver:

 - Read-only transactions/connections
+- One read-write transactions, many read-only transactions
 - Validated storage conn
-- (pending) Profiling / Stats to collect statistics around latency and history of transactions
+- Profiling / Stats to collect statistics around latency and history of transactions
-- (pending) Traces to log transactions data for DevNet/TestNet needs
+- Traces to log transactions data
-- (pending) Alarming to trigger an event to upper layers in case of critical Backend or Storage failure
+- Alarming to trigger an event to upper layers in case of critical Backend or Storage failure
-- (pending) Iterators/Cursors
+- Iterators/Cursors
-- TODO